Chester-Gillon/pin_memory_profiler/README.md

 d) *read* 5 times during each FFT execution, with a mix of incrementing and decrementing addresses.
 May be 4 reads with 16 byte SSE vectors, and 1 read with 32 byte AVX vectors: fft_execute,memory read,start_addr=0x7fffe4a8e040,end_addr=0x7fffe4b8e03f,size=0x100000,total_bytes_accessed=0x500000,cache_line_increments=0x2ff8,cache_line_decrements=0x1007,16 byte accesses=0x40000,32 byte accesses=0x8000

-d) *written* 5 times during each FFT execution, with a mix of incrementing and decrementing addresses.
+*written* 5 times during each FFT execution, with a mix of incrementing and decrementing addresses.
 May be 4 writes with 16 byte SSE vectors, and 1 write with 32 byte AVX vectors: fft_execute,memory write,start_addr=0x7fffe4a8e040,end_addr=0x7fffe4b8e03f,size=0x100000,total_bytes_accessed=0x500000,cache_line_increments=0xff8,cache_line_decrements=0x3007,16 byte accesses=0x40000,32 byte accesses=0x8000

+i.e. the in-place buffer from the FFT is read/written multiple times during the FFT execution.
+All accesses are 16 or 32 bytes so a sign of SSE and AVX of vector instructions.

 e) Freed during termination:
 fft_free,free,data_ptr=0x7fffe4a8e040,size=0x100000,caller=fft_free